Rockneeraj/mininet/README.md

-OVSForest: Rapid Prototyping for Software Defined Networks
+OVSForest: To realise large scale Networks
 ========================================================

-*The best way to emulate almost any network on your laptop!*

-Version 2.1.0+

 ### What is OVSForest?